 The back story to these amazing achievements began in 1903 when founder Horace Lee established a small engine business which evolved into Coventry Climax in 1917.
-The company built 2, 4 and 6 cylinder petrol engines and diesels, for cars, trucks, forklifts, fire pumps and other industrial applications so they had developed considerable engine design expertise well prior to their entry into racing activities.
-Coventry Climax had grown into a major and well respected engine supplier with up to 3000 employees and a broadly respected product line in Great Britain.
+The company built 2, 4 and 6 cylinder petrol and diesel engines, for cars, trucks, forklifts, fire pumps, and other industrial applications so they had developed considerable engine design expertise well prior to their entry into racing activities.
+Coventry Climax had grown into a major and well-respected engine supplier with up to 3000 employees and a broadly respected product line in Great Britain.
 Author Des Hammill’s revealing book concentrates specifically on their racing engine design and development efforts and therein lays the hook for hardcore engine enthusiasts who love to study racing engines in minute detail.

 With an appropriate historical perspective and a necessary chapter devoted to engine codes, the book begins with a look at the 2.5L FPE V8 Grand Prix Engine.
 Note that the prefix code for this engine FPE erroneously stood for Fire Pump Eight even though it was a high output racing design.
 Only one was built for development purposes, but four additional sets of parts were machined but never used.
 From this point and for every subsequent engine reviewed, the book follows the design and development process in exacting detail, including all the errors, arguments, failures and successes as each engine was groomed for competition.
 It details virtually every engine almost down to the individual parts and describes the testing and development process, which parts failed or performed poorly and what steps were taken to correct the various problems.